STEPHENS REGIONAL SPECIAL UTILITY DISTRICT

-*FOR CUSTOMERS OF THE STEPHENS REGIONAL SPECIAL UTILITY DISTRICT ON COUNTY ROAD 137 *
+*FOR ALL CUSTOMERS OF THE STEPHENS REGIONAL SPECIAL UTILITY DISTRICT

-Due to a loss of pressure caused by a line break on May 12, 2020, the Texas Commission on Environmental Quality (TCEQ) has required our water system, PWS 2150007, Stephens Regional Special Utility District, to notify customers of the need to boil their water prior to consumption (e.g., washing hands/face, brushing teeth, drinking, etc.).
-Children, seniors, and persons with weakened immune systems are particularly vulnerable to harmful bacteria, and all customers should follow these directions.
+Due to a loss of pressure as a result of a power outage that occurred at approximately 3:00 am on February 15, 2021, the Texas Commission on Environmental Quality (TCEQ) has required our water system, PWS 2150007, Stephens Regional Special Utility District, to notify customers of the need to boil their water prior to consumption (e.g., washing hands/face, brushing teeth, drinking, etc.).
+Children, seniors, and person with weakened immune systems are particularly vulnerable to harmful bacteria, and all customers should follow these directions.

 To ensure destruction of all harmful bacteria and other microbes, water for drinking, cooking and making ice should be boiled and cooled prior to use.
 The water should be brought to a vigorous, rolling boil and then boiled for two minutes.

 In lieu of boiling, you may purchase bottled water or obtain water from some other suitable source for drinking water or human consumption purposes.